 Adolf Hitler was awarded the Iron Cross for bravery.

 Hitler was temporarily blinded by a mustard gas attack.
 He was taken to hospital in Pasewalk.

-Adolf Hitler was still recovering from the gas attack when he heard the news that Germany had surrendered and that Kaiser Wilhelm had abdicated.
-He was full of disbelief that Germany had surrendered and called those that had signed the armistice the ‘November Criminals’.
+While recovering from the gas attack, Hitler heard the news that Germany had surrendered and that Kaiser Wilhelm had abdicated.
+He could not believe that Germany had surrendered and called those that had signed the armistice the ‘November Criminals’.

 1919 (28th June)

 This peace treaty determined that Germany should accept blame for causing the war, limit their army to 100,000, cede land to other countries and pay reparations for damage caused.
 The new German government’s ratification of the treaty led to an increase in nationalist feeling in Germany.